dfstore is a storage client for dragonfly. It can rely on different types of object storage,

 Step 3: Enable object storage in the peer

-Enable the object storage service in the dfdaemon's configuration file.
+Enable the object storage service and enable the manager service in the dfdaemon's configuration file.

 # Enable object storage service